 - Relation to Library collections, resources, exhibits and programs

 In addition, the Library draws upon other community resources in developing programs and actively partners with other community agencies, organizations, educational and cultural institutions, or individuals to develop and present co-sponsored public programs.
 Professional performers and presenters that reflect specialized or unique expertise may be hired for Library programs; performers and presenters will not be excluded from consideration because of their origin, background, or views, or because of possible controversy.
 Library staff who present programs do so as part of their regular job and are not hired as outside contractors for programming.

 All Library programs are open to the public.
 A fee may be charged for certain types of Library programs.
 The Library’s philosophy of open access to information and ideas extends to Library programming, and the library does not knowingly discriminate through its programming.
 Library sponsorship of a program does not constitute an endorsement of the content of the program or the views expressed by participants, and program topics, speakers and resources are not excluded from programs because of possible controversy.

 Registration may be required for planning purposes or when space is limited.
 Programs may be held on site at any Library agency, or off site.
 Any sales of products at Library programs must be approved by the Library and benefit the Library.
 Programs are not used for commercial, religious, or partisan purposes or the solicitation of business.

-External organizations or individuals partnering with the Library on programs must coordinate marketing efforts with the Library’s Public Relations Department.
+External organizations or individuals partnering with the Library on programs must coordinate marketing efforts with the Library’s Marketing Department.

 The Library welcomes expressions of opinion from customers concerning programming.
 If a customer questions a library program, he/she should first address the concern with a Library staff member.
 Customers who wish to continue their request for review of Library programs may submit the Request for Reconsideration, opens a new window form.
 Requests for review of programs will be considered in the same manner as requests for reconsideration of library materials as outlined in the Library’s Collection Development Policy.